Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 1

-2. In /etc/sysconfig/kdump on each node, configure KDUMP_POSTSCRIPT to send a notification to all nodes when the Kdump process is finished.
+2. On each node, configure fence_kdump_send to send a message to all nodes when the Kdump process is finished.
+In /etc/sysconfig/kdump, edit the KDUMP_POSTSCRIPT line.
 For example:

 3. Run either systemctl restart kdump.service or mkdumprd.
 Either of these commands will detect that /etc/sysconfig/kdump was modified, and will regenerate the initrd to include the library fence_kdump_send with network enabled.